pratheebapalanisami/BusinessIntelligence/Data Exploration/DataExploration.md

 **Observation** - Reproduction is observed only for Citrea species.
 Distichum is the only species observed with Needles, Pollen Cones and Seed Cones Phenophase category.

+### Contributorship Statement

+I, Pratheeba Nalligounder Palanisami, am the sole author and contributor to this document, save the original data provided by Jean Lafitte National Historical Park and Preserve.

+### Proofreader Statement

+I, Pratheeba Nalligounder Palanisami, have proofread this document and approved it for submission.